How we built this comparison

 Amsterdam punches far above its weight for a city of 900,000.
 The Rijksmuseum (€22.50, book online — 1+ hour wait without tickets) houses Rembrandt's Night Watch and Vermeer's The Milkmaid — genuinely two of the most magnificent paintings in existence.
 The Van Gogh Museum (€22, book weeks ahead) has the world's largest collection of his work and tells the story of his life with extraordinary depth.
 The Anne Frank House (€16 — book at least 2 months in advance, this cannot be overstated) is one of Europe's most profoundly moving historical sites.
 Smaller gems: the Stedelijk Museum (modern art, €22.50), FOAM photography museum (€14), and the free Vondelpark weekend performances.
 For a city this size, that museum lineup is remarkable.

 London's museum advantage is structural and enormous: they're free.
 British Museum (Rosetta Stone, Elgin Marbles, Egyptian mummies — free), Victoria & Albert Museum (fashion, decorative arts, design — free), National Gallery (Vermeer, Van Gogh, Monet, Turner — free), Tate Modern (contemporary art in a converted power station — free), Natural History Museum (free), Science Museum (free).
-You can spend five full days in world-class museums without paying entry.
+You can spend five full days in among the best museums without paying entry.
 No major city on Earth matches this.
 London also wins on sheer cultural scale: the West End theatre scene (200+ productions running simultaneously) rivals Broadway, with tickets from £25 for same-day standby.

 💰 Cost Comparison